francescogerardomarra/its/learning/docker/docker-compose/example/one/definition/definition.md

 - an HTML page with an input text is shown to a user who reaches the application;
 - the user insert a text and press button `send`;
-- the backend service is a Spring Boot project that exposes the API and contains the businness logic to save the data to db;
+- the backend service is a Spring Boot project that exposes the API and contains the business logic to save the data to db;

 - db is a Postgres service to preserve the data.